A Study in Media Sensationalism

 A monitoring of press clippings, done by the Bulgarian Telegraph Agency BTA between 1 February and 1 March, 2014, shows that the term has been used in 49 out of 405 news pieces on migration, or more than 10 percent.
 In most cases the media have quoted statements by the responsible public authority, a former Minister of the Interior Tsvetlin Yovchev, which leads to the conclusion that the politicians themselves are contributing to the negatively biased media content.

 Still, no attempts have been made to clarify to readers that the phrase is inappropriate and why.
 But this reflects a widespread malaise in journalism where the different terms related to migration and seeking asylum are not used in their correct context.

 Instead terms that have distinct meanings in international law and in common understanding are used out of context and often as synonyms.
 Headlines and reporting will refer to “the fugitives”, “immigrants” and “refugees” without any clarity or distinction creating both confusion and ignorance for unwary and uninformed readers, viewers and listeners.

 Hate-speech on the march

-Even more alarming is the rise in hate-speech expressed by politicians and some journalists and channelled through the media without criticism or context.
+Even more alarming is the rise in hate-speech expressed by politicians and some journalists and channeled through the media without criticism or context.
 And it has broadly penetrated the public discourse.
-Some 45.6 per cent of the participants in an Open Society survey from November 2013 claim to have witnessed aggressive statements against minorities – ethnic, religious and sexual – in the previous 12 months.
+Some 45.6 percent of the participants in an Open Society survey from November 2013 claim to have witnessed aggressive statements against minorities – ethnic, religious and sexual – in the previous 12 months.

 Two of Bulgaria’s far-right parties represented in the national parliaments have private TV channels, SKAT and Alpha, which predominantly base their content on racist and xenophobic rhetoric, naming asylum seekers “Taliban’s”, “jihadists”, “terrorists” and so on.